18 Must-Have UX Features for Every eCommerce Store

 63% of customers were more likely to return to a website that offers live chat. - FURSTPERSON

 A chat with a live support person on the other end can ultimately help you improve conversion rates by helping potential customers find what they’re looking for.
 Want proof?
-A study by FurstPerson found that as many as 77% of customers won’t make a purchase on a website if there’s no live chat option available.
+A study by FurstPerson found that as many as 77% of customers won’t purchase on a website if there’s no live chat option available.

 5. Popular Categories